turingschool/md_launch_curriculum/Mod0/computer-setup.md

 Follow the steps below (if they are not necessary because you have already done them or have experience with replit, you can skip this):
 - Create a free account using your Turing email address.
-- [Bookmark this webpage on Chrome](https://support.google.com/chrome/answer/188842?hl=en&co=GENIE.Platform%3DDesktop), so that you can easily find it again later.
+- Bookmark the Replit webpage on Chrome so that you can easily find it again later.
+[Here's how](https://support.google.com/chrome/answer/188842?hl=en&co=GENIE.Platform%3DDesktop).
 - [Watch this video](https://www.youtube.com/watch?v=cnLE3bH6fHE) to learn how to navigate the interface and create new projects.

 <br>